What Are the 7 Stages of Addiction?

 Even though different people mostly behave differently, develop habits differently, and have different levels of tolerance, people who fall into addiction mostly follow a linear path as they spiral further down into the bad habit.
-The only difference comes in the duration a person spends in the individual stages.
+The only difference comes in the duration a person spends in the individual stages of addiction.

 Stage 1: Initiation